 Essay Submission-please attach your essay here.
 Files can be loaded in X,X, or X format.
 (Scott what types of formats are best?)

 I certify that this is an original research project constituting only my work and that I am the sole author.
-If so, please select yes.
+If so, please select. “yes”.
 I also grant the National Constitution Center permission to reproduce my essay or play for non-commercial use on the internet, in live production, and/or in print publications.

 Essay and Playwriting Prompts: